freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/plugins/mpf/configuration.md

 Select the media controller MPF should attempt to connect to on startup.

 - **None:** Do not connect to any media controller
-- **Godot or Legacy Mc:** Use the officially supported media controller of whatever MPF version is running.
+- **Godot or Legacy MC:** Use the officially supported media controller of whatever MPF version is running.
 MPF versions since `v0.80` will attempt to start and connect to the new
   [Godot-based media controller](https://missionpinball.org/latest/gmc/).
 MPF